mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 Each synthesis produces:

-- Complete Python sketches with all necessary imports and setup
-- Integration kernels combining multiple expert functions
-- State initialization and temporal update code
+- Complete Tölvera sketch
 - HTML trace reports for debugging
-- Mermaid flow diagrams of the synthesis process

-See the [GSoC Demo Video](https://www.youtube.com/watch?v=0puPLa05LeY) for a walkthrough of the workflow from natural language description to running simulation.

-[SCREENSHOT PLACEHOLDER: Textual UI showing code generation with syntax highlighting]

 ## 4. Challenges & Lessons Learned

-### Comparative Analysis: Our System vs. Frontier Models
+### Bittersweet Analysis: Our System vs. Frontier Models

+To help determine if any of this was really worth it, we ran a bittersweet test where we put our system up against the top frontier models to see if our overly complex engineering of Tölvera and Taichi syntax and custom curating was actually worth it.

-To understand the challenges of code generation for specialized frameworks, we compared our system against frontier models (Gemini 2.5 Pro and Claude Opus) using identical prompts.
-The results revealed fundamental differences in approach and success rates.
+We compared our system against frontier models (Gemini 2.5 Pro and Claude Opus) using identical prompts.
+The results showed that there is merit in our approach and it performs exceptionally better when compared with zero-shot prompting and moderately more successfully if you feed the entire Tölvera codebase into the context window for Gemini and Claude.

+_Note: We used gemini-2.0-flash throughout our experimentation.
+The reason was for 1. inference time and 2. price.
+The model we were using was a lot worse in benchmarks regarding coding and general reasoning ability and thus should've underperformed the better foundational models if our pipeline orchestration approach was not useful._

 #### Test Case 1: Day/Night Cycle Behavior